steinar-flatland/mdfmt/docs/user/Mdfmt-Users-Guide.md

 The end of the output shows that the `FormattingOptions` are empty, since no formatting options were provided.
 With no formatting options, Mdfmt is not being asked to do any work, so of course there is no green output and the file is not modified or saved.

-## 7. Using a .mdfmt File
+## 7. Using Mdfmt Configuration File

 ### 7.1.
 Overview And Motivation

-A `.mdfmt` file allows you to configure formatting options that govern how the `.md` files within a directory and its subdirectories are formatted.
+An Mdfmt configuration file allows you to configure formatting options that govern how the `.md` files within a directory and its subdirectories are formatted.
 This can be useful when developing a documentation repository, and there needs to be consistent formatting across numerous Markdown files organized under a root directory.

-A `.mdfmt` file allows configuration of the following:
+An Mdfmt configuration file allows configuration of the following:

 - Named collections of formatting options.
 - Bindings between relative paths ([cpaths](./Glossary.md#cpath)) of directories and/or Markdown files to these named collections of formatting options.

 This provides a flexible mechanism which, as explained below, implements an inheritance scheme for options.
 It is important to have flexibility.
 When working on a documentation repository, is might be common for many documents to be formatted a certain way, but there can be exceptions.
 For example, heading numbering might typically be desired, but in a glossary, which has a long flat outline organized by term, section numbers would be distracting.
 It is useful to be able to define base formatting options that can be overridden in specific directories or files.
-The `.mdfmt` file provides this.

 ### 7.2.
-Example of .mdfmt File
+Example of Mdfmt Configuration File

 As an example, here is the [.mdfmt file](https://github.com/steinar-flatland/mdfmt/blob/main/docs/.mdfmt) from the [docs directory](https://github.com/steinar-flatland/mdfmt/tree/main/docs) of the [mdfmt respository](https://github.com/steinar-flatland/mdfmt):